Verification for Health Insurance Compliance

 Please, read the policy information carefully and please ask questions before you purchase an insurance plan.

-We strongly encourage you to contact the insurance company before applying for a J-1 visa as it may be a lengthy process.
+We strongly encourage you to contact the insurance company before applying for a J-1 visa as it may be a lengthy process, and you are required to have insurance coverage from the first day of your J-1 program in the United States.

 The Harbour Group, L.L.C.: